Diana Avsaragova: Bellator MMA

 In December 2019, she signed a six-fight contract with Bellator MMA.

 In her Bellator debut at Bellator 256 on April 9, 2021, Avsaragova defeated Tara Graff in 29-seconds via knockout.

 Avsaragova faced Gabriella Gulfin on July 16, 2021, at Bellator 262.
 She won the bout via split decision.
 4 out of 4 media scores gave it to Diana.

 Avsaragova was scheduled to face Ashley Deen on March 12, 2022, at Bellator 276.
 The week of the event, Deen tested positive for COVID-19 and was replaced by Kyra Batara.
 Avsaragova won the bout via unanimous decision.

 Avsaragova faced Alejandra Lara on February 4, 2023, at Bellator 290.
 At the weigh-ins, Avsaragova missed weight for her bout, coming in at 128.8 pounds, 2.8 pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Avsaragova was fined 25% of her purse which went to Lara.
 Avsaragova won the close bout via split decision.
 5 out of 7 media scores gave it to Lara.

 Avsaragova faced Justine Kish on August 11, 2023, at Bellator 298.
 At weigh-ins, Avsaragova weighed in at 127.2 pounds, 1.2 pounds over the Flyweight non-title limit.
 Due to this, the bout proceeded at catchweight and she was fined 20 percent of her purse, which went to Kish.
 She lost the fight via unanimous decision.

 Professional Fighters League

 On February 18, 2025, the promotion officially revealed that Avsaragova joined the 2025 PFL Women's Flyweight Tournament.

 In the quarterfinal, Avsaragova faced Elona Dana on April 11, 2025, at PFL 2.
 She lost the fight via neck crank in round one.

 Personal life

-Diana has younger sister and an older brother named Davud, the latter of whom also acts as her cornerman.
+Diana has a younger sister and an older brother named Davud, the latter of whom also acts as her cornerman.
 She is currently learning how to speak English.
 In 2023, she married ARB combatant and former fighter Elbrus Maliev.